google/perfetto/docs/design-docs/pivot-tables.md

 ### Pivot Table (Frontend)
 The [PivotTable](https://cs.android.com/android/_/android/platform/external/perfetto/+/0ae7c36fd528824ee9fdea6cfd4494e9f05183b5:ui/src/frontend/pivot_table.ts) builds
 the pivot table tab and the table.
-It also handles user requests (like opening the pivot table editor, drag and drop columns, expand, etc…) by calling the PivotTableHelper and updating the table.
+It also handles user requests (like opening the pivot table editor, drag and drop columns, expand, etc) by calling the PivotTableHelper and updating the table.